zbateson/mail-mime-parser/README.md

 Error, validation, and logging support has been added.

-For a more complete list of changes, please visit the [3.0 Upgrade Guide](https://mail-mime-parser.org/upgrade-3.0).
+For a more complete list of changes, please visit the [3.0 Upgrade Guide](https://mail-mime-parser.org/upgrade-3.0) and the [Usage Guide](https://mail-mime-parser.org/).

 ## Requirements